Vlog: China

 China has a different social media landscape than the United States.
-While the US audience use YouTube, Instagram, TikTok as the main short video platforms, Chinese audience immerse with Douyin (Chinese version of TikTok), Bilibili, Xiaohongshu (Red Note), WeChat channel, etc. Bilibili is one of the main engines of the development of vlog in China, as 460,000 vloggers produced more than 1.45 million vlog posts, reaching 3.3 billion views by 2019 (Sohu, 2019).
+While the US audience use YouTube, Instagram, TikTok as the main short video platforms, Chinese audience immerse with Douyin (Chinese version of TikTok), Bilibili, Xiaohongshu (Red Note), WeChat channel, etc.

-Later than the US, vlogging culture has experienced rapid growth in China since 2018.
+Later than the U.S., vlogging culture has experienced rapid growth in China since 2018.
 And unlike the US whose vlogs form of narratives were developed from bottom-to-up, Chinese video-sharing and social media platforms launched a series of campaigns and favourable policies to promote vlogging.
-For example, Bilibili has launched a campaign called “Everybody can be a vlogger” with a slogan: “A vlog is more than just a record of life, it is an expression of the extraordinary in ordinary life!
+For example, Bilibili has launched a campaign called "Everybody can be a vlogger" with a slogan: "A vlog is more than just a record of life, it is an expression of the extraordinary in ordinary life!
 Become a vlogger, now!
-We have created the following courses tailored to the student/worker/couple vlogger status, so start your vlogging journey!”
+We have created the following courses tailored to the student/worker/couple vlogger status, so start your vlogging journey!"
 To encourage users to participate, the platform offers participants with rewards that are rarely received, one of the most important promises is visibility.

-The popularity of vlogs also invited the engagement of traditional media.
+The popularity of vlogs invited the engagement of traditional media.
 Well-known anchors from official news outlets start their own channels or accounts.
-For example, Kang Hui, a news anchor at CCTV (China Central Television), started his own channel named “Kang Hui vlog”.
+For example, Kang Hui, a news anchor at CCTV (China Central Television), started his own channel named "Kang Hui vlog".
 Through his channel, audiences are allowed to watch Kang Hui telling news stories by taking his audience to his workplace and the news sites.
 The program offer a sense of reality, interactivity, and personalized explanations, bringing hosts closer to viewers and making the format popular.

 The landscape of vlogs in China has a diverse range of contents: travelling, studying aboard, lifestyle sharing, etc. Some content creators play a role of communicating Chinese culture to the world through individual narratives.
 Li Ziqi, a Chinese vlogger who was known internationally for creating Chinese traditional food and handicraft production.
 Her videos shows the rest of the world about "Chineseness", including the rural customs, aesthetics, and cultural and scenic places.
+Beyond simply showcasing "Chineseness" to global audiences, the food making and rural lifestyle, as Liang said, also embodies a contemporary "structure of feeling" in China: urban residents' desire for a simple and authentic lifestyle in countryside.
+With the popularity of Li's videos, she also converted the success to e-commerce ventures, bring new economic energy into rural regions, which aligned with Chinese policy of Rural Revitalization.